New Hampshire Wrongful Death Attorneys

 In a wrongful death case, you will typically be dealing with an insurance company.
 Insurance companies have teams of people working for them to try to pay the lowest amount for your claim.
 Don’t be at the mercy of the insurance company.
 Nothing can replace a loved one and no amount of money will bring back your loved one.
 But our laws allow you to seek justice and ensure that those responsible are held accountable.

-Who Can File a Wrongful Death Claim in New Hampshire?
+Who Can File a Wrongful Death Claim in Kansas?

 According to New Hampshire law a spouse, child, or parent, grandparent or sibling may file a wrongful death claim on behalf of a deceased loved one.
 In cases where there is no surviving spouse, child, or parent a representative of the deceased’s estate may file a wrongful death claim, recoverable by the deceased’s next of kin.
 In all wrongful death cases, the statute of limitations to file a claim is six years.
 This means you have six years from the date of your loved one’s death to file a claim or you may lose your opportunity to do so.